microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

          <img src="/HOL/IOTHubPiHackathon/images/IoTHubKeys1.jpg" />
       </p>
 2. Obtain the "Connection string - primary key" for your IoT Hub. <BR>
 This is the shared access key that you will use to connect your device to the IoT Hub.
 Note that since we are using the iothubowner policy, we will be using the policy that provides the device with all permissions - registryWrite, ServiceConnect and DeviceConnect.
 We do this to simplify the labs but in practice, you should only give your services access to the appropriate permissions.
-For example, in the case of devices, you should be using the device connect permission.
-Details on the permissions are available [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#iot-hub-permissions)
+For example, if you are connecting a backend service that will be used to write to the IoT Hub register, you should only grant that particular service the "registryWrite" permission.
+Details on the permissions are available [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#iot-hub-permissions).
+  Also, note that this is the primary key used by back end services to connect to the IoT Hub.
+Later in the labs, you will also be using a connection string that is used for individual devices to connect to IoT Hub.
+Make sure to note the difference.
   - Click on the "Shared access policies".
   - Click on the "iothubowner" policy.
   - Copy the primary key connection string.
 Take note of the primary key connection string as you will use it later.
 To make things easier to capture, you can use the following template to capture all the required variables that you will use throughout this lab: [IoT HOL - Lab Parameters.xlsx](/HOL/IOTHubPiHackathon/IoTHOL-LabParameters.xlsx)